mmoneka11/group-study-app/README.md

 ![Project Logo](https://img.shields.io/badge/Project-Group%20Study%20App-blue)  ![Language](https://img.shields.io/badge/Language-Dart-yellow) ![Framework](https://img.shields.io/badge/Framework-Flutter-green)

-A mobile app built using **Flutter** to make collaborative learning simple and effective.
+The Group Study App is an interactive learning platform designed to enable students to collaborate, share resources, and learn together efficiently.
 The app allows students to **create and join study groups**, chat in real time, share study materials, and manage study sessions — all in one place.

+The app’s goal is to foster a digital learning environment where users can communicate, clarify doubts, and collaborate seamlessly — all in one unified platform.

 ---